 12.2.7.3 Runner Treatment

-1) All types of treatment are forbidden, including those that even cause only a local variation of the physical characteristics and/or the composition and/or the structure of the material.
+- 1) All types of treatment are forbidden, including those that even cause only a local variation of the physical characteristics and/or the composition and/or the structure of the material. - 2) No plating and/or coating is allowed.